 Catch and effort data were compiled according to the fisheries defined above.
 All catches were expressed in numbers of fish, with the exception of the driftnet fishery for which catches in weight were used.
-For the longline fisheries, effort was expressed in hundreds of hooks, while for the troll and driftnet fisheries, boat days fishing was used.
-For each fishery, data were aggregated into the three-region stratification.
-Longline data were aggregated by quarter and troll and driftnet fisheries by month over the period 1962-2000.
+For the longline fisheries, effort was expressed in hundreds of hooks, while for the troll and driftnet fisheries, the number of boat days of fishing activity was used.
+For each fishery, data were aggregated into the three-region by quarter stratification over 1952-2002.
 The data used in the compilation of catch and effort data were derived from a variety of sources (mainly logsheet data and 5-degree-square-month aggregated data provided by fishing nations) and raised to represent the best estimates of total catches as presented in the most recent version of the SPC Tuna Fishery Yearbook.
 Details of the methods used in compiling the data are as follows:

 Japanese longline (fisheries 1, 4, 8).
-Catch and effort data have been provided by the National Research Institute of Far Seas Fisheries (NRIFSF) at 5 degree square, month resolution for the period 1962-2000.
+Catch and effort data have been provided by the National Research Institute of Far Seas Fisheries (NRIFSF) at 5 degree square, month resolution for the period 1952-2002.
 These data were originally derived from logbook samples and have been raised to represent the total catch.
 For the purpose of this assessment, Australia-Japan and NZ-Japan joint venture operations south of 30°S have been included in the Japanese longline fishery.
+However, only the 1964-2002 time series of catch and effort were used to represent fisheries 1 and 4 in the analysis for reasons that are given below.

 Korean longline (fisheries 2, 5, 9).
 Catch and effort data for Korean longliners have been provided in a variety of resolutions by the National Fisheries Research and Development Institute (NFRDI) of the Republic of Korea.
 For 1962-1974, only total annual catches in weight have been provided.
 For 1975-1987, catch in numbers and effort at 5 degree square, month resolution have been provided.
 For 1988-1993, catch in numbers and effort at 5 degree square, year resolution have been provided.
 Data for 1994-1997 are catch in number and effort at 5 degree square, month resolution.
-Finally, only total catch estimates (in weight) are available for 1998-2000.
-The estimates for 1962-1974, 1988-1993 and 1998-2000 have been converted to 5-degree-square-month format to be consistent with the remaining data.
+Finally, only total catch estimates (in weight) are available for 1998-2002.
+The estimates for 1962-1974, 1988-1993 and 1998-2002 have been converted to 5-degree square by month format to be consistent with the remaining data.
 For 1962-1974, the temporal and spatial distribution of size compositions samples collected at the main unloading port (Pago Pago, American Samoa) for each year have been used to approximate the distribution of catch and effort to 5 degree square, month resolution.
-These samples have also been used to estimate catch in number from catch in weight.
+These samples were also used to estimate catch in number from catch in weight.
 Effort is defined as "missing" for these years.
-For

-1988-1993, the monthly catch and effort for each 5 degree square were estimated by applying the monthly average distributions of effort for the period 1980-1987 for each 5 degree square.
-Finally, for 1998-2000, logbook data for Korean longliners provided by SPC member countries and aggregated to 5 degree square, month resolution were raised to an estimate of the catch for the SPC statistical area.
+For 1988-1993, the monthly catch and effort for each 5 degree square were estimated by applying the monthly average distributions of effort for the period 1980-1987 for each 5 degree square.
+Finally, for 1998-2002, logbook data for Korean longliners provided by SPC member countries and aggregated to 5 degree square, month resolution were raised to an estimate of the catch for the SPC statistical area.
 The proportion of the total catch occurring in the SPC statistical area was based on that observed for 1995-1997.
-For that proportion of the 1998-2000 catch occurring outside the SPC statistical area, the 1995-1997 average distribution of catch by 5 degree square and month was used to disaggregate the catch in this area.
+For that proportion of the 1998-2002 catch occurring outside the SPC statistical area, the 1995-1997 average distribution of catch by 5 degree square and month was used to disaggregate the catch in this area.
 Catches in numbers were estimated from average weights derived from available size composition samples.